ros2/rosbag2/docs/plugin_development.md

 ## Writing a general plugin

 Assume you write a plugin `MyStorage` which can both save messages and read messages.
-Its header file could be `my_storage.hpp` and it would derive from `rosbag2_storage::ReadWriteStorage`.
+Its header file could be `my_storage.hpp` and `MyStorage` will derive from `rosbag2_storage::storage_interfaces::ReadWriteInterface`.
-While implementing the interface provided by `rosbag2_storage::ReadWriteStorage`, make sure that all resources such as file handles or database connections are closed or destroyed in the destructor, no additional `close` call should be necessary.
+**Important:** While implementing the interface provided by `rosbag2_storage::storage_interfaces::ReadWriteInterface`, make sure that all resources such as file handles or database connections are closed or destroyed in the destructor, no additional `close` call should be necessary.

 In order to find the plugin at runtime, it needs to be exported to the pluginlib.
 Add the following lines to `my_storage.cpp`:

 ```
 #include "pluginlib/class_list_macros.hpp"
-PLUGINLIB_EXPORT_CLASS(MyStorage, rosbag2_storage::ReadWriteStorage)
+PLUGINLIB_EXPORT_CLASS(MyStorage, rosbag2_storage::storage_interfaces::ReadWriteInterface)
 ```

 Furthermore, we need some meta-information in the form of a `plugin_description.xml` file.